Tax Planning Questions sound like…

 - What accounts should I draw from?

-It’s Okay to Pay Tax.
-Just No More Than You Need to
+It's Okay to Pay Tax.
+Just No More Than You Need to.

-Taxes are likely to be one of the largest expenses you’ll face over your lifetime.
+Taxes are likely to be one of the largest expenses you'll face over your lifetime.
 Unfortunately, many people fail to take full advantage of the tax incentives available to them and end up paying more than they need to.
-The good news is that a well‑designed income plan and investment strategy can be closely aligned with a thoughtful tax plan to help reduce what you may owe in the future.
-This starts with a complimentary analysis of your most recent tax return and identifies key planning opportunities
+The good news is that a well-designed income plan and investment strategy can be closely aligned with a thoughtful tax plan to help reduce what you may owe in the future.

 It’s a Long Game

 When people think about tax planning, they think about what they can do this year.
+A deduction here, a contribution there, a rush in December to lower the April bill.

 - Where are tax rates going?